b-charles/pigs/config/README.md

 | `what` | `iron` | `iron` |
 | `who` | `${${what}man}` | `Tony Stark` |

-Application needing to be configured can retrieve it by its name `github.com/b-charles/pigs/config\Configuration`.
-Of course, modifying the component or the contained value is not a good idea: define and use a dedicated `ConfigSource` instead.

 ## And now?

 The usage of this module should be efficient but not convenient.
-The module [smartconf](../smartconf/README.md) adds the concept of `Parser` to convert a string to something else, and can be useful to get a chunck of typed configuration values.
+The module [smartconf](../smartconf/README.md) can be useful to get a chunck of typed configuration values.